shradhashukla/Test/README.md

 # Project: TestVagrant

+# Important: You can run the file by opening RecentlyPlayedSongs.java from Test folder directly by using codespace on Current Branch "congenial fiesta".Hope this helps.
 Summary:
 This project contains a Code written using JAVA language, where we are storing the recent three played songs by user.
 How To Use?
 Basically I have created two different classes, ie. Modularization.
 Now by using OOPs concept of Java I am extending the main class which iss basically abstraction.